pusher/pusher-test-android/README.md

 1. Install [Android Studio](http://developer.android.com/sdk/installing/studio.html)
 2. Import the project files
-3. Make sure the right version of the Android SDK build-tools are installed
+3. Install the right version of the Android SDK build-tools using the [SDK Manager](http://developer.android.com/tools/help/sdk-manager.html)
 4. Build
 5. Run in emulator or on device